Data Labeling Industry: crowdsourcing for AI, the only model?

 What is Data Labeling?

-As we've often said on this blog, you've understood that Data Labeling is a critical process in the field of artificial intelligence (AI).
+As we've often said on this Blog, you've got it π Data Labeling is a critical process in the field of artificial intelligence (AI).
 It involves labeling data for use in an AI model.
-Crowdsourcing is increasingly used to produce such data labeling tasks in a short timeframe.
+Crowdsourcing is increasingly used to produce such data labeling tasks in short timeframes.
 This is the dominant trend in the AI market, to produce data that can be exploited by models.
-While some people think that data labeling is dead with LLMs (Large Language Models), the reality is more complex: try asking GPT-4 to draw a Bounding Box on a very simple image, and you might be surprised...
+If π some believe that Data Labeling is dead with LLMs (Large Language Models), the reality is more complex: try asking GPT-4 to draw a π Bounding Box on a very simple image, you might be surprised...

 In short, what is crowdsourcing and how can it impact AI?